 The Blue Book was first published in August 1952 and presents a full set of economic accounts (national accounts) for the UK.
-These accounts are compiled by Office for National Statistics (ONS).
+These accounts are compiled by the Office for National Statistics (ONS).
 They record and describe economic activity in the UK and, as such, are used to support the formulation and monitoring of economic and social policies.

-Chapter 1 of the Blue Book provides a summary of the UK National Accounts, including explanations and tables covering the main national and domestic aggregates, for example:
+Chapter 1 of the Blue Book provides a summary of the UK national accounts, including explanations and tables covering the main national and domestic aggregates, for example:

 - gross domestic product (GDP) at current market prices and chained volume measures

 - gross value added (GVA) at basic prices